-猫も杓子も (ねこもしゃくしも, neko mo shakushi mo) is an advanced Japanese idiom that literally means ‘cats and rice spatulas’.
-Actually, it means ‘everyone’ with a bit of irony, and is often used when a plethora of people blindly follow the same trend or idea without thinking much about its value or necessity.
-For instance, some people say ‘猫も杓子も大学(だいがく)に行(い)く’, which means ‘Everyone—from cats to rice spatulas—goes to university’, implying that for many of those there is no point in ‘studying’ at university.
+猫も杓子も (ねこもしゃくしも, neko mo shakushi mo) is an advanced Japanese idiom that literally means “cats and rice spatulas”.
+In fact, it means “everyone” with a bit of irony, and is often used when a myriad of people blindly follow the same trend or idea without givning a second thought about its value or necessity.
+For instance, when some people say “猫も杓子も大学(だいがく)に行(い)く”, what they suggest is that a great number of people —from cats to rice spatulas— go to university without valid reasons.
+The closest English phrase to 猫も杓子も would be “every Tom, Dick and Harry”.

 The first word ‘猫 (ねこ)’ means ‘cat’, and the second one 杓子 (しゃくし) is an old term for ‘しゃもじ’ meaning ‘rice spatula’.
 In Japan, it’s very common to use しゃもじ, a special spatula (usually a wooden one) to scoop rice from a rice cooker.

 One of my followers pointed out that the idiom 猫も杓子も might be the origin of ‘杓死 (しゃくし, shakushi)’, the name of the special attack of Captain Kuro in the manga “One Piece”.
 The deadly attack kills people around him indiscriminately, 猫も杓子も (‘from cats to rice spatulas’).
 Although its actual origin is unknown, this theory is very probable given that his weapon is called “Cat Claws”.

 Everyone uploads photos of bubble tea on Instagram

 (implying that their act is trite/lacking in originality)